brain-bzh/dcase-2020-task1-subtaskB/README.md

 Code
 --
-Training, pruning, finetuning and quantization code will be uploaded in the next days.
+Pytorch code for training, pruning, finetuning and quantization code will be uploaded in the next days.

 For now we provide the script that was used to [resample the dataset to 18 kHz](resample.py).

+Code is based on pytorch (1.5), sklearn, pandas, numpy, scipy.

+Pretrained models
+--
+Pretrained models will be uploaded soon.

 Team members
 --